enso-org/enso-archive/doc/design/engine/backend-plan.md

 - Files should be versioned, and edits to old versions should be rejected (initially) or resolved.
-- Stick to (r, c, r, c) for now as it is better supported by most underlying structures.

 1. Determine a high-performance representation to be used for the buffer (3hrs).
    This should ignore conflict resolution for now.